CS683/METCS683/Assignments/Lab2.md

     - a description of how you designed and implemented the above requirements.
 Please also report any issues you have encountered and the screenshots to show the execution result. *Please specify what device or virtual device you used to execute your program.*
     - AI usage log
   - A zip file of your source code
-  - A short video to explain your code
+  - A short video to explain your code and test your app.
 - On github
   - Commit both your lab report (in pdf, doc or md) and code